microsoft/powerapps-tools/Apps/JITRequest-PowerPlatform/readme.md

 ## Azure Groups Setup

-Two Active Directory Group in Azure (portal.azure.com) need to be created and group ids provided in the flows.
+Two Active Directory Group in Azure (portal.azure.com) need to be created and group ids provided in the environment variables.
 They are:

 - Azure JIT users - This group contains the users allowed for JIT access and get elevated roles.